 Instructions

-- Preheat oven to 350.
-Line a square 9×9 or 9×13 pan with aluminum foil, leaving an overhang of foil to make little handles.
-Spray the foil with cooking spray.
+- Prep.
+First, heat the oven to 350°F (175°C).
+Then, cover a 9×9 or 9×13 pan with aluminum foil, making sure there is extra foil on the sides to make handles.
+Remember to spray the foil with cooking spray.

 Is there no Baking Soda or Baking Powder in this recipe?